jacobemcken/jacobemcken.github.io/_posts/2004-06-02-sun-in-svg-format.markdown

 comments: false
 ---
 <img border='0' hspace='5' align='right' src='/public/media/sun.thumb.png' alt='' />Today I made a sun i <abbr title="Scalable Vector Graphics">SVG</abbr> very simple but also cool IMO.
-Well you can see a small sample to the right or download it i my <a href="http://www.emcken.dk/files/">files section</a>.
+Well you can see a small sample to the right or download it i my files section (**Update** *"Files section"* doesn't exist any more and link has been removed).

 The other day I also found this link to a few <a href="http://programmer-art.org/?page=inkscape">tutorials for Inkscape</a>.